Yosofhatem/Air-Quality-Prediction/README.md

 The model was trained using the dataset, evaluated, and fine-tuned to achieve optimal performance.
 Various techniques, such as feature importance analysis and hyperparameter tuning, were used to improve the model's accuracy.

+## Dataset
+The dataset used for this analysis can be found [here on UCI](https://archive.ics.uci.edu/dataset/360/air+quality).

 ---

 ## Table of Contents